newfound-systems/example-spring-RESTful-with-spring-boot/README.md

 This project is licensed under the Open Free for all License.

 ## Acknowledgments
-* Many Inspirations from http://websystique.com for their walk through of Spring related technologies and our big Gurus out in Stack OverFlow.
-Thanks
+* Many Inspirations from http://www.websystique.com for their walk through of Spring related technologies and our big Gurus out in http://stackoverflow.com.
+Many Thanks